neoclear-projects/conterview/Backend-API.md

     - body: one of:
         - candidate name should be non-empty string
         - candidate email should be email formatted
+        - problemIds cannot be empty
         - problemIds should be valid objectIds
+        - interviewerIds cannot be empty
         - interviewerIds should be valid objectIds
         - scheduledTime should be in ISOString format
         - scheduledLength should be positive integer